amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 # Trees: basic concepts

 A tree is a data structure where a node can zero or more children.
 Each node contains a **value**.
 Like graphs, the connection between nodes is called **edges**.
-A tree is a type of graph, but not all graphs are trees (only the acyclic undirected graph are trees).
+A tree is a type of graph, but not all of them are trees (more on that later).

-They are called "trees" because the data structure resembles a tree 🌳.
+These data structures are called "trees" because the data structure resembles a tree 🌳.
 It starts with a **root** node and **branch** off with its descendants, and finally, there are **leaves**.

 <!-- { img https://www.tutorialspoint.com/data_structures_algorithms/images/binary_tree.jpg Tree } -->
 <!-- { img http://www.i-programmer.info/images/stories/BabBag/trees/Tree1.jpg Tree elements } -->